cbdevnet/midimonster/backends/lua.md

 Output values will not trigger corresponding input event handlers unless the channel is mapped back in the MIDIMonster configuration.
 This is intentional.

+Output events generated from cleanup handlers called during shutdown will not be routed, as the core routing facility has already shut down at this point.
+There are no plans to change this behaviour.

 To build (and run) the `lua` backend on Windows, a compiled version of the Lua 5.3 library is required.
 For various reasons (legal, separations of concern, not wanting to ship binary data in the repository),